 There are more than 75 outreach units and program initiatives within the university’s schools and colleges.
 Some of these include the Caroline Marshall Draughon Center for the Arts and Humanities in Liberal Arts, the Auburn Technical Assistance Center in Business, the Truman Pierce Institute in Education, Engineering Continuing Education, and the Rural Studio and Urban Studio programs in Architecture.
 Auburn University also serves as the headquarters for Alabama’s Cooperative Extension System, which serves all 67 Alabama counties with educational programs and services provided by faculty specialists and local extension educators.

 From this base of organizational and faculty resources, Auburn hosts a diverse range of outreach activities.
-Annually, the university produces some 1,000 conferences, non-credit courses and training programs, with registrations averaging 50,000.
-More than half of these programs are approved to offer continuing education units (CEUs) and other certifications of completion.
+Annually, the university produces hundreds of conferences, non-credit courses and training programs, with registrations averaging more than 40,000.
+Many of these programs are approved to offer continuing education units (CEUs) and other certifications of completion.
 Auburn conducts hundreds of technical assistance projects annually for industrial and governmental clients across the state, representing millions of dollars in direct impact from improved processes, cost savings, and investments.
 Auburn supports roughly 100 outreach facilities and research sites throughout Alabama, giving the university a statewide community presence greater than any other educational institution.
 This makes Auburn’s outreach resources highly accessible to citizens.

 Lists of professional programs are available at the www.auburn.edu/outreach/opce website.
 A comprehensive directory of Auburn’s outreach resources and contacts is available at www.auburn.edu/outreach.